DavidIlie/sharex-upload-server/README.md

 # sharex-media-server

-work in progress highly customizable sharex media server with a Express API and a Next.js frontend.
-Everything is written with Typescript :)
+sharex media server with an Express API and a Next.js frontend.
+Everything is written with typescript :)

 ## TODO:

 backend:

--   add/fix the remaining functions
+-   add the remaining functions
     -   text
 -   authentication system for user(s) with email/password auth (typeorm)
     -   ability create API keys for specific tasks (and then use that to authenticate when adding new images/etc)